The Whirlwind: A History of the Tourbillon

 A 1980s Tourbillon Revival, a New and Lasting Appeal

-While tourbillon timepieces saw a small increase in attention during the mid-20th century on account of efforts by a small group of watchmakers, it wasn’t until the lattermost part of the 1900s when the tourbillon began to gain their lasting, modern appeal.
+While tourbillon watches saw a small increase in attention during the mid-20th century on account of efforts by a small group of watchmakers, it wasn’t until the lattermost part of the 1900s when the tourbillon began to gain their lasting, modern appeal.

 Audemars Piguet Tourbillon, Quartz, and An Artistic Tourbillon